tommertron/sta/sta-tommertron/content/characters/r10t-7/index.md

 ---
-title: “CPO R10T-7”
+title: ‘CPO R10T-7’
-date: “2025-02-12”
+date: ‘2025-02-12’
 draft: false
-summary: “A self-aware holographic punk who broke out of the holodeck, hacked together a mobile emitter, and became a Starfleet pilot—while secretly modding his shuttle on the side.”
+summary: ‘A self-aware holographic punk who broke out of the holodeck, hacked together a mobile emitter, and became a Starfleet pilot—while secretly modding his shuttle on the side.’
 showReadingTime: false
 ---